herish23/G23-IR/README.md

    c) **N_eff Threshold**
    - Triggers resampling when N_eff < 60% of total particles

+**No particle injection or random spread od particles was implemented as this is a textbook based implementation and not packaged version of AMCL + KLD-Sampling**

 ### Algorithm Flow

 1. **Initialize:** Spawn particles around known start